ErykKnesz/Library/README.md

 # Library
-# Download as ZIP or by cloning the repository
+Download as ZIP or by cloning the repository
-# HOW TO USE
+# How to use

-pip install -r requirements.txt run library.py
+>pip install -r requirements.txt
+>run library.py
-use forms to add new books, edit books, or delete a book by clicking on the "delete" button
+>use forms to add new books, edit books, or delete a book by clicking on the "delete" button

 # What is it made of?